 2. Dusky sharks reach an average size of 11.8 feet (360 cm) long and 400 pounds (180 kg) and can live up to 40 years.
 Like many sharks, dusky sharks bear live young.
 They reproduce every three years, bearing litters ranging from 6 to 14 young, which may range in size from 33 to 39 inches (85-100 cm) (NMFS 2009d).
-The dusky shark is a highly migratory species, migrating north in the summer and south in the fall and winter, following warmer waters.
+The dusky shark is a highly migratory species, migrating north in the summer and south in the summer, following warmer waters.
 Dusky sharks seem to avoid estuaries and other areas of lower salinity (Collette and Klein-MacPhee 2002), and may be found from the surf zone to offshore and from the surface to depths up to 1300 feet (400 m) (NMFS 2009d).

-3. Dusky sharks are managed as a highly migratory species by NMFS under the Consolidated Atlantic Highly Migratory Species Fishery Management Plan and by the Atlantic States Marine Fisheries Commission under the Interstate Fishery Management Plan for Atlantic Coastal Sharks.
-According to NMFS, dusky sharks are currently overfished.
+3. Dusky sharks are managed as a highly migratory species under the NMFS Highly Migratory Species Fishery Management Plan.
+According to this management plan, they are currently overfished and cannot currently be kept commercially or recreationally.
 They have been a popular target for recreational fishermen, though they have been harvested commercially and have also been taken as bycatch in directed fisheries.
-Commercial and recreational fishing for dusky sharks has been prohibited since 1998.
-NMFS attributes their decline to recreational fishing pressure and incidental mortality as bycatch, and listed them as a species of concern in 1997 due to a range of demographic and genetic diversity concerns (NMFS 2009d).
+NMFS attributes their decline to recreational fishing pressure and incidental mortality as bycatch, and listed them as a species of concern in 1997 due to a range of demographic and genetic diversity concerns (NMFS 2009d)

-501.5.5.
-Porbeagle Shark (Lamna nasus)
+501.6.5.
+Porbeagle shark (Lamna nasus)

-1. The porbeagle shark is a large coastal and oceanic shark found from Newfoundland to New Jersey.
+1. The Porbeagle shark is a large coastal and oceanic shark found from Newfoundland to New Jersey.